 Pierz is a very small city located in the state of Minnesota.
 With a population of 1,362 people and two constituent neighborhoods, Pierz is the 300th largest community in Minnesota.

-Pierz is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pierz is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Pierz who work in office and administrative support (9.77%), personal care services (8.55%), and sales jobs (8.03%).
+Unlike some cities, Pierz isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pierz are a mix of both white- and blue-collar jobs.
+Overall, Pierz is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Pierz who work in office and administrative support (11.82%), healthcare (10.02%), and sales jobs (9.03%).

 The people who call Pierz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pierz residents report their race to be White, followed by Asian.
-Important ancestries of people in Pierz include Polish, Norwegian, Swedish, and English.
+Important ancestries of people in Pierz include Polish, Irish, Swedish, and Norwegian.

 The most common language spoken in Pierz is English.
 Other important languages spoken here include German and African languages.